trentw/script-to-speech/docs/PROCESSORS.md

 ## Available Preprocessors

 ### skip_and_merge
-- **Purpose**: Remove specific chunk types and merge adjacent chunks if appropriate (e.g. if a page number bisects a line of dialog)
+- **Purpose**: Remove specific chunk types and merge adjacent chunks if appropriate (e.g. if a page number bisects a line of dialogue)
 - **Run Mode**: Chain (multiple instances can be used together)
 ```yaml
 preprocessors: